1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ### Belt Tensioner

-The following picture shows the belt tensioner located at the front of the y-axis aluminum rail.
+The following picture shows the belt tensioners located at the front of the y-axis aluminum rails.

 ![Y-axis knob](../assets/images/axes_K2Pro_Y-axis-tensioner_web.jpg)

 You can adjust the tension of the belt by turning it clockwise for increasing the tension and turning it counter-clockwise for decreasing it.
+**As two belts are given, make sure to adjust the tension of them as equal as possible!**

 ??? example "Disassembling The Belt Tensioner"